grantlucas/HSR-Subscriber/README.md

 To create a transit alert for a particular stop, users will text a message to an automated number that includdes the `Stop ID`, `Route Number`, `Scheduled Time`, and `Days of Week`.
 The service will filter the information, create an alert, and reply back to the user with a confirmation message.

-For example, a user might text `subscribe to Stop 1145, Route 51, 4:45pm, weekdays` The automated reply would state `subscription confirmed for HSR Bus Stop 1145 (MAIN AT EMERSON), Route 51 (UNIVERSITY, EASTBOUND), at 4:45 PM on weekdays`
+For example, a user might text `subscribe to Stop 1145, Route 51, 4:45pm, weekdays` The automated reply would state `Subscription confirmed for HSR Bus Stop 1145 (MAIN AT EMERSON), Route 51 (UNIVERSITY, EASTBOUND), at 4:45 PM on weekdays.`

+Alerts will be sent out 10-15 minutes before the scheduled arrival time of the bus each day.
+An alert might look like:

+`Service Alert for HSR Bus Stop 1145 (MAIN AT EMERSON), Route 51 (UNIVERSITY, EASTBOUND), scheduled for 4:45 PM: Bus is running 3 mins late and expected to arrive at 4:48 PM.`

+If the expected arrival time of the bus changes between the first alert and the forecasted arrival time, another alert will be sent to the rider within a few minutes of the arrival time.

 ## How it Works

-The

-`subscribe to stop 1234`
+The service Twilio is used to act as a "middle man" between the service and the user.
+The service sends messages to the Twilio service which texts the message to the user (and vice versa).
+The user must initiate the service with a text, upon which Twilio will provide our service with the user's phone number and message.

+When a rider sends a text to the service, the message is parsed and relevant data is extracted.

+## Costs

+Twilio charges a small fee per text message and can using short code messaging (messages send from a five or six-digit number) send up to 30 messages per second, or 1800 messages per minute; well over the expected requirements for the HSR service.

+There is a fixed monthly cost of $3,000 per short code number, plus usage costs of $0.01 per message sent and $0.005 per message received.
+On this basis, a rider using two alerts per day, five days a week will cost $2.30 per month.